Go out, go out I beg of you

 Bealtaine Cottage Guide to the Deep Midwinter

 A little Yuletide book filled with colour photographs, recipes, reflections, lore, poetry and mirth to guide you through the wonderful days ahead.
 Fifty pages of sheer delight from Bealtaine Cottage to you.
 The book is fully bound and can be posted direct as a gift.
-This is a limited edition of 200 copies.
 Price includes P&P worldwide.
 Bealtaine Books and Maps are printed in Ireland and posted from Ireland to support the people of Ireland.

 Magical Mythical Map of Bealtaine Cottage and Gardens